lammps/lammps/doc/src/pair_hybrid.rst

 could even add a second interaction for 1-1 to be computed by another pair style, assuming pair_style hybrid/overlay is used.

 But you should not, as a general rule, attempt to exclude the many-body interactions for some subset of the type pairs within the set of 1,3,4 interactions, e.g. exclude 1-1 or 1-3 interactions.
 That is not conceptually well-defined for many-body interactions, since the potential will typically calculate energies and foces for small groups of atoms, e.g. 3 or 4 atoms, using the neighbor lists of the atoms to find the additional atoms in the group.
-It is typically non-physical to think of excluding an interaction between a particular pair of atoms when the potential computes 3-body or 4-body interactions.

 However, you can still use the pair_coeff none setting or the :doc:`neigh_modify exclude <neigh_modify>` command to exclude certain type pairs from the neighbor list that will be passed to a many-body sub-style.
-This will alter the calculations made by a many-body potential, since it builds its list of 3-body, 4-body, etc interactions from the pair list.
-You will need to think carefully as to whether it produces a physically meaningful result for your model.
+This will alter the calculations made by a many-body potential beyond the specific pairs, since it builds its list of 3-body, 4-body, etc interactions from the pair lists.
+You will need to think **carefully** as to whether excluding such pairs produces a physically meaningful result for your model.

-For example, imagine you have two atom types in your model, type 1 for atoms in one surface, and type 2 for atoms in the other, and you wish to use a Tersoff potential to compute interactions within each surface, but not between surfaces.
+For example, imagine you have two atom types in your model, type 1 for atoms in one surface, and type 2 for atoms in the other, and you wish to use a Tersoff potential to compute interactions within each surface, but not between the surfaces.
 Then either of these two command sequences would implement that model:

 .. code-block:: LAMMPS